demml/opsml/docs/docs/index.md

 What `Opsml` aims to do is provide an interface into both sides and simplify the entire workflow experience by removing non-value added time from `development` and `production` processes and help teams go from ideation to deployment quicker :smile: with the added benefits of reproducibility and auditability.

+## Why Use OpsML vs other open source or vendor tooling?

+With the plethora of available ML tooling it can be difficult to decide which tooling to use.
+The following are some reasons why you might want to use `Opsml` and why we created it.

+- Need for a consistent and standardized ML workflow to use in your organization
+- Not enthusiastic about vendor lock-in or paying a vendor to use an SDK and UI but still need to create and maintain your own infrastructure
+- You want to use a tool that is open source and continually developed
+- You want all artifacts to be given the same priority (no more treating data as less of a priority than models)
+- Don't want to worry about implementation details (how to version, store and track artifacts)
+- You'd like to have auto-generated metadata that meets engineering standards and can be used in production
+- You want to be able to share artifacts and workflows across teams

 ## Example